 Because of this very short feel good moment we experience from the release of dopamine, consuming social media status updates or news feeds can become a severe addiction.
 Similar to smoking cigarettes, drinking alcohol or taking drugs, the positive effects of consuming those substances are often outweighed by many negative concomitant effects – especially if taking them becomes an addiction.

-Being addicted to consume informations from social media, news feeds or instant messaging services, is not only time consuming, it can make you inefficient at work or at achieving your goals for life.
+Being addicted to consume information from social media, news feeds or instant messaging services, is not only time consuming, it can make you inefficient at work or at achieving your goals for life.
 Even worse: studies have shown, that people who are spending a lot of time on Facebook and other social media platforms, are often less happy with their life in general than people in the moderate and no social media consumption control groups.

 At the time I stopped using Facebook cold turkey, I didn’t think much about effective time management.
 But what I’ve observed was, that reading my Facebook feed often times made me angry or sometimes even sad.